Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-- Join online forums related to your specialization
+- Join online forums that are related to your area of expertise

-- Volunteer for organizational work
+- Volunteer to help with organizational tasks

 - Participate in employee resource groups